revaturelabs/interviewquestions/Python/Python-Classes and Objects/Encapsulation.md

 <details><summary> <b>Show Answer</b> </summary>

 > Consider there are two companies that makes motercycles, one is `Hero` and other one is `Honda`.
   Hero company has its own production unit and team, and Honda company also has its own production unit and team.
 They both are doing well in the market.
-Now there's a situation arises, where Honda company wants to work with Hero company and wants to access the info of how Hero company production unit works.
+If there's a situation, where Honda company wants to work with Hero company and wants to access the info of how Hero company production unit works.
   As Honda company doesn't have the direct access of Hero company, they have to contact some of the higher officials to get the work done.
 This is what we can say encapsulation in real world is.
 Here all the datas related to Hero company can be wrapped into a single unit.
 Hero company will not give permission to anyone outside to access the data, the data has been hiden and secure from the outside world.
 </details>